 Enabled Cached Logon Credential, Microsoft Windows Explorer AutoPlay Not

-however if you go over the 255 character limit in the Subject line, the JIRA ticket will error and will not create a ticket
+Disabled - However if you go over the 255 character limit in the Subject line, the JIRA ticket will error and will not create a ticket.

 EOL/Obsolete Software: Adobe Flash Player Detected,